TIBCOSoftware/snappydata/docs/security/security.md

 ##  Authorization
 Authorization is the process of determining what access permissions the authenticated user has.
 Users are authorized to perform tasks based on their role assignments.
 SnappyData also supports LDAP group authorization.

-The administrator can manage user permissions in a secure cluster using the [GRANT](../reference/sql_reference/grant.md) and [REVOKE](../reference/sql_reference/revoke.md) SQL statements which allows you to set permission for the user for specific database objects or for specific SQL actions.
+The administrator can manage user permissions in a secure cluster using the [GRANT](../reference/sql_reference/grant.md) and [REVOKE](../reference/sql_reference/revoke.md) SQL statements which allow you to set permission for the user for specific database objects or for specific SQL actions.

 The [GRANT](../reference/sql_reference/grant.md) statement is used to grant specific permissions to users.
 The [REVOKE](../reference/sql_reference/revoke.md) statement is used to revoke permissions.